 The four museums, Bodleian Libraries and Botanic Garden are all located in the centre of Oxford, which is easily accessible by public transport.

-The railway station is approximately 10 minutes walk from the centre of Oxford and has regular local and national services.
-The bus station at Gloucester Green is approximately 5 minutes walk.
+The railway station is approximately 10 minutes walk from the centre of Oxford and has regular local and national rail services.
+The bus station at Gloucester Green is approximately 5 minutes' walk.

 Harcourt Arboretum is a short drive south-east of the city, in the village of Nuneham Courtenay.
 There is a car park and space for coach parking.
 Alternatively the Arboretum can be reached on the X39/X40 Thames Travel service, which leaves from the city centre.
 There are two bus stops in the village; the second one is nearer the Arboretum's entrance.

 Parking in the city centre is limited, and visitors arriving by car are advised to use the Park and Ride service.